 How do I get a bus pass for my child?

-If your child would like to ride the bus to school, you must fill out a transportation form available on the SPS website under “Departments – Transportation”.
-Elementary students who live more than 2 miles from their school are offered transportation without a fee; those students within a 2-mile radius are required to pay $350 per child or a family maximum of $635 per year.
+Please complete a transportation form available on the SPS website.
+Elementary students who live more than 2 miles from their school are offered transportation without a fee; those students within a 2-mile radius are required to pay a fee.

 Where do I find my bus stop location and schedule?

 Bus routes and stops are determined by the SPS Transportation Office.
-The bus schedule and stop information is available online on the SPS website under “Departments – Transportation.”
+The bus schedule and stop information is available online on the SPS website.

 How do I find something my child left on the bus?

-Parents and guardians are invited to attend a general school informational meeting in September.
-During this evening, parents have an opportunity to meet with their child’s teacher to learn about grade-level curriculum, the teacher’s expectations and goals for the children, and to gather insight into the details of their child’s daily school routine.
-Special subject area teachers are also available to meet parents.
-This evening is designed as an informational night, and is not an appropriate venue to discuss individual student concerns or progress.
-Parents are asked to attend without their children.
-Many teachers give parents the opportunity to sign up for fall conferences or other classroom activities during Back to School Night – so bring your personal calendar along!
+Generally held in September, this is an opportunity to meet your student’s teacher, learn about grade-level curriculum, the teacher’s expectations and goals, and learn about the daily school routine.
+Special subject area teachers are also available to meet.
+This evening is an informational night, and is not an appropriate venue to discuss individual student concerns or progress.
+Families are asked to attend without their children.

-Children in grades 1-5 will generally have one specialist visit per day, to include Spanish, Library, P.E., Art and Music.
-Children in kindergarten will also have one specialist visit per day, to include Library, P.E. and Music.
+Students in grades 1-5 will generally have one specialist visit per day: Spanish, Library, P.E., Art, and Music.
+Kindergarteners will also have one specialist visit per day: Library, P.E., Art, and Music.

 How do I get a school directory?

-As part of the Education Reform Act of 1993, the State Board of Education instituted a system of student assessments beginning in Grade 3 that culminates in a must pass assessment in Grade 10 in order to graduate from high school.
+As part of the Education Reform Act of 1993, the State Board of Education has instituted a system of student assessments beginning in Grade 3 that culminates in a “must pass assessment” in Grade 10 in order to graduate from high school.
 The Massachusetts Comprehensive Assessment System (MCAS) requires students to participate in testing in the areas of Reading, English and Language Arts, Writing, Mathematics, and Science.
 The purpose of this assessment was to determine the progress individual students had made in acquiring the knowledge and skills as outlined in Massachusetts Curriculum Frameworks.
-However, more recently, Massachusetts has been working on establishing new standardized assessment practices that are more fully aligned with the most recent MA content standards in mathematics and English/Language Arts.
-In spring 2015, SPS, along with approximately 54% of public school districts in MA, administered the PARCC (Partnership for Assessment of Readiness for College and Careers) tests in lieu of the MCAS (with the exception of the Grade 5 Science/Technology Engineering testing, which remained an MCAS assessment).
-The MA Board of Education will vote in fall 2015 regarding the assessment that will be used in MA beginning in spring 2016.